DuiToken/DuiToken/contract/LP-Wallet-log.md

-# DúiToken Liquidity Pool Log
+# DúiToken Liquidity Pool Wallet Log

 Currently the LP wallet transactions are being done manually until the automation is implemented.
 You can find the dev TX logs below.